Skip to main content

 If you wish to delete a channel manually, follow these steps:

-1. Go to Channels page in the Live module.
+1. Go to the Channels page in the Live module.

 2. Find the channel you want to edit and click either on the Channel name or pencil icon in the Actions column.